-Samsung Electronics Opens Samsung AI Forum 2023, Showcasing Key Advancements In AI And Computer Engineering
+Samsung Electronics Opens Samsung AI Forum 2023, Showcasing Key Advancements in AI and Computer Engineering

-Event serves as a platform to share research achievements that will result in enhancements to Samsung's advanced semiconductor technology.

-SEOUL, Korea– Samsung Electronics Co., Ltd. today opened the Samsung AI Forum, at which it shared the latest research achievements in artificial intelligence (AI) and computer engineering (CE), contributing to enhancing the company's next-generation semiconductor technology.
+(MENAFN- BCW Global) SEOUL, Korea – November 8, 2023 – Samsung Electronics Co., Ltd. today opened the Samsung AI Forum, at which it shared the latest research achievements in artificial intelligence (AI) and computer engineering (CE), contributing to enhancing the company’s next-generation semiconductor technology.

-With over 1,000 attendees - including leading academics, industry experts, researchers, and students - day 1 of the seventh iteration of the Samsung AI Forum took place at the Suwon Convention Center in Gyeonggi-do, Korea, under the theme of“large-scale AI for a better tomorrow.”
-A two-day forum, the first day was hosted by the Samsung Advanced Institute of Technology (SAIT), and day 2 will be hosted on November 8 by Samsung Research at the Samsung R&D campus in Seoul, Korea.

-Kye Hyun Kyung, President and CEO of Samsung Electronics' Device Solutions (DS) Division, said in his opening remarks,“The spotlight has recently shifted toward Generative AI technology, as it provides us the potential to unlock new solutions and address long-standing challenges.
-But the need for in-depth research on the safety, trustworthiness, and sustainability of AI is increasing at the same time.”
-About the event, Kyung added,“We expect this forum - where top global experts have gathered - will be a platform to discuss ways to create a brighter future through AI and semiconductor technologies.”

 Overall, day 1 of Samsung AI Forum 2023 addressed two key topics: LLMs and the Transformation of AI for Industry, and Large-scale Computing for LLMs and Simulation.
 The topics covered AI and CE, respectively.